Dark Stars and Gravitational Waves: Topical Review: Methodology of data analysis

 \subsubsection{Lower Mass Gap: GW190814}

-The second example is the black hole mimicker event in the lower mass gap, namely, the GW190814.
-The posterior is shown in Fig. \ref{fig:GW190814}, again with "IMRPhenomPv2\_NRTidal" waveform model for the matched filtering.
-The SNR obtained is higher than the LIGO-released data, $19.5$.
-We focus on the mass-gap component of the binary, the second one, which could be the black hole mimicker.
+The second example is the BH mimicker event in the lower mass gap, namely, the GW190814.
+The posterior is shown in Fig. \ref{fig:GW190814}, again with the "IMRPhenomPv2\_NRTidal" waveform model for the matched filtering.
+The SNR obtained { is close to the parameter estimation results using "IMRPhenomNSBH"\cite{Thompson;2020prd} as the waveform template released by LIGO, $23.41^{+1.65}_{-1.65}$}.
+We focus on the mass-gap component of the binary, the second one, which could be the BH mimicker.
 However, we obtain an almost flat posterior for $\Lambda_2$ with a given uniform prior in $[0, 1000]$.
 Again, we cannot conclude whether this is a boson star based on our result.
-Our result is similar to the LIGO released properties of GW190814 \cite{190814} based on the NSBH model with a uniform prior of $\Lambda_2 \in [0, 3000]$.
-The possibility for the absence of measurable tidal features could be due to the highly unequal mass ratios and relatively large secondary masses so that the neutron star is tidally disrupted before the merger.
+Our result is similar to the LIGO released properties of GW190814 \cite{LIGOScientific:2020zkf} based on the NSBH model with a uniform prior of $\Lambda_2 \in [0, 3000]$.
+The absence of measurable tidal features could be due to the highly unequal mass ratios and relatively large {primary} masses, so the neutron star is tidally disrupted before the merger.
 Therefore, the resultant waveform shows little information about the tidal deformability of the massive secondary.